-I gave up, sent the unit back to Samsung and (about two weeks later), received a replacement, this one the yellow kids' version of the Tab 3.
+None of these button pushes worked for me so I gave up, sent the unit back to Samsung and (about two weeks later), received a replacement, this one the yellow kids' version of the Tab 3.
 All was well in the world.
 My daughter had her tablet back, with "Dragon City," "Plants vs. Zombies 2," "Minecraft" and all that other "educational" fare.
 Until... about a week later... it happened again.
 "Daddy, I can't turn my tablet on again."
 Doh!

 I tried the above solutions again, and again, no luck.
 Would I have to send this one back to Samsung again, or just ditch it and go with an iPad mini?
 Maybe I should dig a little deeper...

 HOW TO REALLY FIX THE POWER UP PROBLEM